A Celiac’s Gluten Free Guide to Germany

 • LOVE a good dosa, and this southern Indian treat is naturally gluten free when made with the original recipe.
 Chutnify to the rescue in Berlin, where you can enjoy it to your heart’s content.

-• Cielo di Berlino in Berlin has gluten free pizzas also, offered in a hearty buckwheat crust and prepared separately / in a separate area from the wheat crusts so as to prevent cross-contamination.
+• Cielo di Berlino in Berlin has gluten free pizzas also, offered in a hearty buckwheat crust and prepared separately / in a separate area from the wheat crusts so as to prevent cross-contact.

 • Brotquelle is a fully gluten free bakery and cafe, with great breads, muffins, cakes and more to choose from, and you can stay and eat it too in their cozy wood dining area.